Taichung Mosque: Architecture

+After the mosque board was elected in 1990, the mosque was expanded to include a three-storey building, Islamic shop, Islamic restaurant, suites and dormitories for imams, classrooms and Muslim cemetery.

 Activities

 Five daily prayers are regularly held at the mosque, including the Eid prayers.
-The library of Taichung Mosque is used to host many activities to inform the general public about Islam.
+The mosque library is used to host many activities to inform the general public about Islam.

 In 1997, the mosque hired Shan Yaowu (閃耀武), a Chinese Muslim from Myanmar, as the imam of the mosque.
 He graduated from Al-Azhar University in Cairo, Egypt studying Islamic law.
 His duty was to conduct religious affairs and missionary activities.
 During his term, he vigorously promoted visionary works.
 He spent four years preaching over 50 Friday prayer sermons and then edited some of the sermons into books which were sent to each mosque throughout Taiwan.

 In May 2003, the mosque hired Bao Xiaolin (保孝廉), a graduate from the Missionary Department of the Islamic University of Madinah in Saudi Arabia, as the vice president in charge of conducting religious affairs.
 He encouraged young Taiwanese Muslim to come to the mosque to study the Quran and Arabic during holidays and weekends.
 He worked tirelessly to improve Taichung Muslims' knowledge on Islamic culture.